Bluey (TV series): Future

 Production on the third series concluded in April 2022.
 In July 2023, Pearson stated that the production team were taking a short break from making episodes.
 He denied that the program would end after the third series, but explained that there were no immediate plans for a fourth series.
 Brumm indicated that the audience response to the long-form episode "The Sign" could influence the future of the series.
-A collection of shorts titled "Minisodes" were produced before the break in production; the first collection of these one-to-three minute episodes began airing on ABC Kids on 16 June 2024, and were released on Disney+ on 3 July.
-The second set of shorts was released in October, and the final group of shorts were released in December.
 In December 2024, Brumm announced that he would be taking a hiatus from writing for the show in order to focus on the upcoming feature film.
+While writing for the movie, Brumm also wrote the script for the video game Bluey's Quest for the Gold Pen.